aquariusjr10/aquariusjr10/README.md

-<h2 align="center">Hi 👋!
-My name is Deepak and I'm a graduate Data Scientist from Kingston University.</h2>
+<h3 align="center">Hi 👋!
+My name is Deepak and I'm an Engineer with expertise in Mechatronics, Automation, Mechanical Engineering, and Data Science.
+Passionate about AI-driven CFD, robotics, and high-performance computing.</h3>

 ###